§ 40.1-2-1. Definitions.

 (2) "Charges" means the full and customary charges for care and treatment in each facility.
 Charges shall be calculated and billed in accordance with the rules and regulations promulgated pursuant to § 40.1-2-2.

-(3) "Department" means the department of mental health, retardation, and hospitals.
+(3) "Department" means the department of behavioral healthcare, developmental disabilities and hospitals.

 (4) "Facility" means any institutional or other treatment program operated directly by the department.